grafana/k6exec/README.md

 The launcher will always run the k6 test script with the appropriate k6 binary, which contains the extensions used by the script.

-The launcher can be used to execute any k6 subcommand.
-Use the `help` subcommand to list the available subcommands.
+Any k6 command can be used.
+Use the `help` command to list the available k6 commands.

 ```